adalbertdb/adalbertdb/README.md

 ### Currently building

-- e-voice — a Rust post-processor that sits between your voice and your local LLM.
+- **e-voice** a Rust post-processor that sits between your voice and your local LLM.
   RTX 2050, 4GB VRAM, Gemma 3 4B.
 Making the computer listen without sending your thoughts to a server farm in Virginia with the trade off that it will take off.
-- Aparcaloo — onboarding flow, SpotCoins economy, and a voice feature because apparently one voice project wasn't enough.
+- **Aparcaloo** onboarding flow, SpotCoins economy, and a voice feature because apparently one voice project wasn't enough.

 ### Currently learning